analysis-tools-dev/website-old/content/blog/static-analysis-is-broken/index.md

 ## No Fair Comparison Between The Tools

-Companies just try to sell.
+Most companies just try to sell.
 The loudest voice on the market wins - not the best tool.
 More niche projects that would be a better fit are hard to find.

 It’s difficult to find out what the “community-endorsed” set of standard tools is.
 Therefore we support votings and discussions and work together with the